Recent Research in the Treatment of Anterior Segment Eye Disease

 FIG. 1: Endothelial polymegithism.

-Treatment of Herpetic Eye Disease
+Breakthroughs in the Treatment of Herpetic Eye Disease

 The Herpetic Eye Disease Study (HEDS) is an eight-center prospective study designed to evaluate the effectiveness of various pharmacological combinations for different aspects of herpetic disease.
 Several trials have been performed to evaluate the treatment options for acute herpetic stromal keratitis, iridocyclitis, epithelial keratitis, iritis and prophylaxis for the prevention of recurrent ocular disease.
 Probably the most interesting result that has been reported involves the use of oral acyclovir for prophylaxis.
 Patients with a history of ocular herpetic disease were given 400mg of acyclovir twice daily orally for a period of 12 months.
 Those patients showed a reduction in the rate of ocular and orofacial disease.
 It should be noted however, that the prophylactic benefit ended with discontinuation of the drug, and some patients who received the treatment did have recurrences.
 Future studies will determine whether different dosages will be more effective and whether new drugs, such as valacyclovir and famcyclovir, will produce similar or even better prophylactic results.
 Other interesting findings from HEDS include the following: